Skip to main content

 Series: Modern Americas

-The Other Garment Industry presents an economic, social, and political phenomenon in Latin America, overlooked in social sciences literature, by introducing a new perspective in the discussion about garment production and distribution.
-The volume analyses a regional configuration of garment production, distribution, and consumption drastically different from the dominant model of the GVC.
-This volume is pioneering in providing a holistic account of a specific industrial configuration in Latin America, showcasing this type of economy in Argentina, Brazil, and Peru, and brings examples of trade in neighbouring countries such as Uruguay, Chile, Bolivia, and Paraguay.
+The Other Garment Industry sheds light on an economic, social and political phenomenon in Latin America, which is well known in the region, yet largely overlooked in social sciences literature.
+The volume analyses a regional configuration of informal garment production, distribution and consumption which cannot be explained by the dominant paradigm of global chains.
+This volume is pioneering in providing a holistic account of a specific industrial configuration in Latin America, showcasing this type of economy in Argentina, Brazil and Peru, and brings examples of trade in neighbouring countries such as Uruguay, Chile, Bolivia and Paraguay.

-The volume focuses on three pillars of this economy: downstream entrepreneurs, informal garment-oriented marketplaces, and extended routes of national and regional trade.
-Regarding the downstream entrepreneurs, one of the main differences concerning the dominant understanding of the dynamics of the garment industry is a diverging division of labour.
+The volume focuses on three pillars of this economy and its operating logic: downstream entrepreneurs, informal garment-oriented marketplaces, and extended routes of national and regional trade.
+Regarding the downstream entrepreneurs, one of the main differences from the prevailing understanding concerns the role of creativity and a diverging division of labour within production units.
 Sweatshops are not just the site of repetitive and uncreative labour (while creativity and design are tasks of brands) but quite the opposite: the productive units are dedicated to organising labour around consumer preferences and imaginaries.
 The distribution occurs through large informal marketplaces specifically oriented to the sale of garments.
-Garment-oriented marketplaces and extended informal trade routes are crucial to shortening distribution chains, reducing costs, and providing the population with access to low-cost fashion items.
+Garment-oriented marketplaces and extended informal trade routes are crucial to shortening distribution chains, reducing costs and providing the population with access to low-cost fashion items.

 List of figures